BDC Hamburger Icon

 Reasons to stop testing employees for marijuana use

 While some employers can still find value in drug testing employees and job candidates for marijuana use, others may question its necessity, especially as weed usage becomes legal in more states.
-And, to be fair, just as there are reasons to continue testing workers for pot, there are a few reasons to stop doing so as well.
+To be fair, just as there are reasons to continue testing workers for pot, there are a few reasons to stop doing so as well.

 Marijuana legalization and inconclusive tests

 Additionally, whether a person is actively high on marijuana is usually challenging to prove.
-Unlike testing for the intoxication of other substances like alcohol, which can be easily identified with a breathalyzer, testing for traces of marijuana in a person’s system tells you only that they have previously used marijuana, not whether they are currently high.
+Unlike testing for the intoxication of other substances like alcohol, which can be identified easily with a breathalyzer, testing for traces of marijuana in a person’s system tells you only that they have previously used marijuana, not whether they are currently high.

-So, if it’s medically or recreationally legal for your workers to use marijuana outside of work, and current tests don’t serve as a clear indicator as to whether a person is actively high, you may question the relevancy in testing for it.
+So, if it’s medically or recreationally legal for your workers to use marijuana outside of work and current tests don’t serve as a clear indicator as to whether a person is actively high, you may question the relevancy of testing for it.
 In other words, it may not make sense to you to test for weed if it doesn’t conclusively prove someone is currently under the influence.

 Did You Know?Did you know